 Automate the touchpoints

-Creating critical touchpoints in the customer journey in email marketing and reaching out to customers would be a full-time job if you did it manually.
+Creating critical touchpoints in the customer journey in email marketing and reaching out to customers would be a full-time task if donedon.
 Fortunately, an email marketing software platform can help you to automate the process, saving you time and ensuring you maximize the chance of turning a lead into a customer.
 You can use a Google CRM to achieve this level of personalization and deliver the right message at the right moment.

 Your first touchpoint might be when a prospective customer searches for a product or service on Google.
 If your SEO is up to scratch, this search might guide them to your social media channels or website.

 Your website must offer more than just a list of services.
 It should represent value and offer something your customers want.
 So, learn how to make a website or work with a developer to make yours as user-friendly as possible.
 If we continue with the hypothetical example of a roofing business, your website might include how-to articles for small roof repairs, a list of common causes of roof leaks, and so on.